 How does LiveOps affect app store conversion rates during UA campaigns?

-Updated app store screenshots and promotional text aligned with LiveOps events can increase app store page conversion by 12-18%, based on RocketShip HQ A/B testing data from 7 gaming clients in 2025.
+In our experience, updated app store screenshots and promotional text aligned with LiveOps events can meaningfully increase app store page conversion rates.

 When users click a UA ad featuring a specific event and land on a store page showcasing that same event, the message continuity reduces drop-off.
 Apple's custom product pages make this particularly effective by allowing event-specific landing experiences.